Four Quartets: Critical responses

 In a 2019 interview, conservative philosopher Roger Scruton stated that "...(T. S. Eliot influenced) my vision of culture.
-And that’s from school days: I came across Four Quartets aged 16 and that made sense of everything for the first time."
+And that's from school days: I came across Four Quartets aged 16 and that made sense of everything for the first time."
 American author Ross Douthat writes of the poem: "This is a poetic counterpart to Chesterton's prose.
 Eliot's verse makes no argument, but distills the religious impulse and his own Christian hope to eloquent perfection."

+Adaptation

+In 2021 Ralph Fiennes directed a theatrical production of Four Quartets.
+The production toured UK regional theatres and ran at the Harold Pinter Theatre, London, in November and December 2021.

+A film adaptation, directed by Sophie Fiennes, Ralph's sister, was filmed in three days using one camera, preserving the atmosphere of Tim Lutkin's design for the theatre.
+In 2023, the recorded recitation of Four Quartets was released by Kino Lorber.